Logistics and Helpful Information

 Purchase a daily pill container.
 Label each compartment and fill with any OTC medicines that your family needs.
 Suggestions: Advil, Tums, antihistamines, Pepto-Bismol chewable, decongestants, Dramamine (even if you have never had problems with motion sickness, you may want to pack it for the park rides just in case.), antibiotic ointment, and plenty of Band-Aids.

 Want to save money on meals?
 Purchase breakfast and lunch/sandwich items for your room and try eating out once a day.
 Stock up on bottled water, soft drinks, and snacks for your room.
+Note that the rooms do not have refrigerators so plan accordingly.

 If your trip to Washington DC requires an over-night stay while driving, ask if the hotel offers a government rate.
 Remember you must present your government ID at the time of check-in to receive the discount rate.
 If possible, pack a small bag with just the essentials to avoid unpacking all of your luggage.

 Start saving now for the personal expenses.
 Create a “vacation jar” and contribute as often as possible.
 Encourage your kids to complete extra chores or odd jobs in the neighborhood to contribute.
 It is a good teaching tool as well.
-When the kids asked for $2 for candy during checkout at the grocery store, we would remind them that $2 could be put toward our trip, and then we would put the savings in the jar
+When the kids asked for $2 for candy during checkout at the grocery store, we would remind them that $2 could be put toward our trip, and then we would put the savings in the jar.

 If your department can’t fully fund your training, then brainstorm.
 I know one officer who asked his department to cover the hotel cost, the school board to cover transportation and food, and the PTO to pay the registration.
 Ask if you could do a “push” for Box Tops for one week with all proceeds collected that week going towards your training.
 I spoke with an SRO who told me he funds his trip to the national conference every year with a school dance where all proceeds go toward his training.
 Ask a local business to sponsor your training.
 Be certain to obtain permission from supervisors and school administrators before conducting any fundraising activities.